xmusphlkg/CNIDS/Report/information/Dengue.md

-Dengue is a viral disease caused by the dengue virus (DENV), which is transmitted to humans primarily through the bites of infected Aedes mosquitoes.
-It is considered one of the most important arboviral diseases worldwide, with a significant impact on public health.
-This comprehensive overview will cover the epidemiology of Dengue, including global prevalence, transmission routes, affected populations, key statistics, historical context, major risk factors, and impact on different regions and demographics.

-Global Prevalence:
+Dengue fever is a viral disease transmitted by mosquitoes that is widespread in tropical and subtropical areas globally.
+It is caused by four closely related dengue virus serotypes (DEN-1, DEN-2, DEN-3, and DEN-4) and primarily transmitted to humans through the bite of infected female Aedes mosquitoes, specifically Aedes aegypti.
+This disease has become a significant concern for global health, with an increasing number of cases and geographic expansion in recent decades.

+Historically, the first documented outbreaks of illnesses resembling dengue can be traced back to the 18th century in Asia, Africa, and the Americas.
+However, the first detailed description of dengue fever was provided by Benjamin Rush in 1789 during an outbreak in Philadelphia, USA.
+The name "dengue" originates from the Spanish phrase "dengue" or "denga," which means "fastidious" or "careful," describing the characteristic way in which patients would walk bent over due to severe joint pain.

-Dengue is endemic in more than 100 countries, mainly in tropical and subtropical regions.
-According to the World Health Organization (WHO), approximately 3.9 billion people in 128 countries are at risk of contracting Dengue.
-It is estimated that there are around 390 million Dengue infections per year, of which 96 million manifest clinically.
-The disease has seen a significant increase in incidence over the past few decades, with a tenfold rise in reported cases since the 1960s.
+Dengue is prevalent in more than 100 countries, primarily in tropical and subtropical regions of Asia, Africa, the Americas, and the Pacific.
+According to the World Health Organization (WHO), approximately 3.9 billion people worldwide are at risk of dengue infection, and an estimated 390 million cases occur annually.
+However, the precise number of cases is difficult to determine due to underreporting and misdiagnosis.

-Transmission Routes:
-Dengue is primarily transmitted through the bites of infected female Aedes mosquitoes, predominantly Aedes aegypti and, to a lesser extent, Aedes albopictus.
-These mosquitoes are most active during the day, particularly during early morning and late afternoon periods.
-Additionally, the virus can be transmitted vertically from an infected mother to her fetus and through blood transfusion or organ transplantation.

-Affected Populations:
-Dengue can affect individuals of all ages and both sexes.
-However, certain populations are more vulnerable to the severe forms of the disease, such as infants, young children, and individuals who have previously been infected with a different serotype of the virus.
-People living in urban and semi-urban areas with inadequate sanitation and limited access to clean water are at higher risk due to the favorable breeding environments for Aedes mosquitoes.

-Key Statistics:
-- Dengue is responsible for an estimated 10,000 deaths annually, with the majority being severe cases.
-- The disease is responsible for a significant burden on healthcare systems, with an estimated annual cost of around US$8.9 billion.
-- There are four distinct serotypes of the dengue virus (DENV-1, DENV-2, DENV-3, and DENV-4), and infection with one serotype does not provide long-lasting immunity against the others, which increases the risk of severe forms of the disease upon subsequent infections.

-Historical Context and Discovery:
-The history of Dengue can be traced back to ancient times, with descriptions of its symptoms similar to those seen today.
-The term "Dengue" originated from the Swahili phrase "ka-dinga pepo," meaning "cramp-like seizure caused by an evil spirit."
-The first recorded pandemic occurred in 1779-1780, affecting Asia, Africa, and North America.
-However, the virus responsible for Dengue was not identified until 1943 when it was isolated in the blood of a febrile patient during an outbreak in the Philippines.

-Major Risk Factors:
+The main mode of dengue transmission is through the bite of the Aedes mosquito.
+Aedes aegypti is the primary vector for dengue and is commonly found in urban and semi-urban areas, breeding in water-filled containers near human settlements.
+Another mosquito species, Aedes albopictus, can also transmit the virus and is more prevalent in rural and suburban regions, contributing to the spread of dengue.

+Key risk factors for dengue transmission include:

+1. Inadequate mosquito control: Insufficient methods for controlling mosquitoes and poor sanitation practices can lead to an increase in mosquito breeding sites and higher rates of dengue transmission.

-- Urbanization and population growth: Increasing urbanization and population density provide favorable conditions for the breeding and spread of Aedes mosquitoes, increasing the risk of Dengue transmission.
+2. Urbanization and population growth: Rapid urbanization often results in larger populations living in close proximity to Aedes mosquito breeding sites, facilitating the spread of the disease.

-- Climate change: Changes in temperature and rainfall patterns can influence the distribution and abundance of Aedes mosquitoes, potentially expanding the geographic range of Dengue.
+3. Climate change: Environmental factors, such as temperature and rainfall patterns, can affect the distribution and abundance of mosquitoes, consequently influencing the incidence of dengue.

-- Inadequate vector control measures: Inadequate mosquito control programs, including ineffective insecticide usage and lack of community participation, contribute to the persistence and spread of Dengue.
-- Travel and globalization: Increased international travel and trade facilitate the introduction and spread of Dengue to new regions.
+4. Travel and globalization: International travel can transport infected individuals to regions where dengue is not endemic, resulting in localized outbreaks.

-- Socioeconomic factors: Poverty, inadequate housing, and limited access to healthcare contribute to the vulnerability of certain populations to Dengue.
+5. Socioeconomic factors: Factors such as poverty, overcrowding, and limited access to healthcare can increase the risk of dengue transmission and the severity of the disease.

-Impact on Different Regions and Populations:
-The impact of Dengue varies across different regions and populations.
-Southeast Asia and the Western Pacific region bear the highest burden, accounting for approximately 75% of global Dengue cases.
-However, the disease is also endemic in the Americas, Africa, and the Eastern Mediterranean.
-The severity and prevalence rates can vary within countries, with urban areas often experiencing higher transmission rates than rural areas.
-Additionally, children and young adults tend to be more affected, while severe forms of the disease are more common among older adults who have previously been infected with a different serotype.
+The impact of dengue varies across regions and populations.
+The highest burden of dengue is observed in Southeast Asia and the Western Pacific, where nearly 75% of global cases occur.
+Nevertheless, the disease has rapidly spread to other regions, including the Americas, Africa, and the Eastern Mediterranean.
+In recent years, dengue outbreaks have also been reported in regions with previously low prevalence, such as Europe and the United States.

+Certain populations, including infants, young children, and pregnant women, are more susceptible to severe dengue infection.
+Individuals with pre-existing medical conditions, such as diabetes or asthma, may also have a higher risk of experiencing severe symptoms.
+Additionally, factors like age, immunity, and genetic predisposition can influence the severity and outcome of dengue infection.

-In conclusion, Dengue is a significant global health issue with a high prevalence in tropical and subtropical regions.
-Its transmission primarily occurs through the bites of infected Aedes mosquitoes, with various risk factors influencing its spread.
-The disease affects individuals of all ages, but certain populations, including infants, young children, and those with previous infections, are at higher risk of severe forms of the disease.
-Dengue's impact varies across regions, with Southeast Asia and the Western Pacific region experiencing the highest burden.
-Effective vector control measures, improved healthcare access, and public awareness are crucial in reducing the impact of Dengue worldwide.
+In conclusion, dengue represents a significant global health issue with a high prevalence in tropical and subtropical regions.
+The primary mode of transmission is through the bite of infected Aedes mosquitoes, and risk factors include inadequate mosquito control, urbanization, climate change, travel, and socioeconomic conditions.
+The impact of dengue varies across regions and populations, with Southeast Asia and the Western Pacific being the most affected.
+Efforts to control dengue involve measures to control mosquito populations, engagement of communities, and the development of a dengue vaccine.